What is Surfer SEO?

 - Hit the Create button

-The Content Editor window will appear, prompting you to generate an article within the editing panel.
+The Content Editor window will appear, prompting you to select settings within the panel.

-A new window will guide you through the selection of settings for your article prior to being generated by Surfer AI.
-You will see your selected keyword and geographic preferences displayed at the top.
+A new 4 part window will walk you through the settings to choose for your article before it is written by Surfer AI.
+Your chosen keyword and geography will be on top.

 Select your tone of voice